-----------

 The Jewish Federation of Dutchess County is an active participant in this world, locally speaking.
 All who engage with us through volunteer efforts, donations, and attendance help us make a positive difference—addressing real issues, strengthening the community, and improving people’s lives.
 How so?
 Read about it in this newspaper and our weekly JFED emails.

-Reading is not enough.
+Reading is not enough though.
 It takes "doing" to achieve a harvest.
 It takes fighting to be victorious against the dark, evil forces that plot to destroy us.

-On October 7th, 2023, Hamas terrorists committed unimaginable atrocities and took ~251 people into captivity.
+The dawn of Israel followed the darkest time, the Holocaust.
+On October 7th, 2023, Israel began another dark time as Hamas terrorists committed unimaginable atrocities and took ~251 people into captivity.
 Iran and its proxies proceeded to fire nearly 30,000 rockets, mortars, and missiles at Israel.
 It was one of the darkest times in Jewish history.

 History is full of lessons about what happens to civilizations that bless or curse the Jewish people.
-By the same token, there are lessons for us in the words of our prophets and in the wisdom writings.
+We are living witnesses to history.
+There is a new generation of modern survivors.